dguardi3/cit281-lab2/README.md

 # cit281-lab2

-# Lab 1: Introduction To Terminal and Node.js
+# Lab 2: Introduction To Terminal and Node.js

 ### Overview
-This lab focused on setting up a computer with the basic software required to launch a Node.js server.
-From this lab I learned how to use terminal and shell commands to create and manipulate directories, and also how to set up my first Node.js server.
+This lab was focused on using CLI and git commands to manipuated and created directories and files, as well as gaining a basic introduction to how to push changes to git repositories.